hantsy/spring6-sandbox/docs/boot-http-service.md

                 .map(it -> new PostServiceException(it.getResponseBodyAsString()))
 ```

-In the caller module, it can use a global exception handler to handle this exception.

-Or restore the original exception defined in the *server* posts APIs,
+Or, restore the original exception from the server APIs:

 ```java
 .defaultStatusHandler(status -> status == HttpStatus.NOT_FOUND,